The Hiring Process for Department Employees

 All disqualifications are reviewed by Civil Service for final approval.
 If you are disqualified you may not reapply for a position for one year from the date of disqualification.

-The Civil Service Process for Entry Level and Lateral Police Officers
+The Civil Service Process for Entry Level Police Officers

 Failure to return your completed PHI will result in disqualification from the hiring process.
 Make sure to attach photocopies of your driver's license, social security card, DD 214 and academy certification (if applicable).
 The Release of Information forms must be notarized.